29 Jan Selling Your Business, Part 1: The Due Diligence Process

 To that end, we’ve outlined the entire process from start to finish so you know what to expect and how best to prepare.

-The first step in the due diligence process is conducting a thorough review of current and historical financials is often.
+The first step in the due diligence process is conducting a thorough review of current and historical financials.
 Supporting documents should include tax returns, audit letters, P&L statements, bank statements, credit card statements, supplier invoices, and general ledgers for three years prior or the life of the business (if less than three years old).

 Prospective acquirers want to verify that the sales and revenue data reflected in the offering materials is both accurate and up to date.
 The financials should be presented clearly in the offering materials and the supporting documentation should be readily available so the prospective acquirer can complete their own independent review of the data.
 This also provides an opportunity for you and an intermediary to address any questions concerning the company’s performance with comprehensive financial analysis.